telerik/blazor-docs/components/grid/templates/overview.md

 Like other Blazor content, most of them can receive a `context` argument that is the type of the model.
 To use templates, you must bind the grid to a named model.
-The filter templates are the exception as they are not related to rows and models.
+The filter and header templates are the exception as they are not related to rows and models.

 You must make sure to provide valid HTML in the templates.